Carnegie Mellon University

 - May 2017: My second book chapter on Crowd Behavior analysis, just published:

 - March 2017: Looking for the state of the art correlation filter based tracker? check out Learning Background-Aware Correlation Filters for Visual Tracking.
-Code and all results will be available soon.
+Code and benchmark is available here.

-- March 2017: just arxived: "Need for Speed: A Benchmark for Higher Frame Rate Object Tracking".
-Dataset is available here.
-Benchmark (codes, and results) will be publicly available soon.
+- March 2017: "Need for Speed: A Benchmark for Higher Frame Rate Object Tracking", Dataset, benchmark and all results are available here.

 - Sep 2016: Got a paper accepted to 3DVision 2016: Structure from Category, with Chen Kong, Rui Zhu and Prof. Simon Lucey.